stevenbai0724/stevenbai0724/README.md

 I use C++ for competitive programming 🖥️

-Working on full stack development with Javascript frameworks such as ReactJS, NodeJS and ExpressJS ⚙️
+Working on full stack development with ReactJS, NodeJS, ExpressJS and MongoDB ⚙️

 You can find more info about me on my personal website https://stevenbai.ca